If the wealth hasn't been spread your way, find what you need on Ebay.

 The Thunder Child: King Kong on Laser Disc

-Unless you were a part of the Baby Boomer generation, like Fisher Investments Tim Walsh, you may find it hard to believe that before video tapes and cassettes there was a technology very much like the CDs and DVDs of today.
+Unless you were a part of the Baby Boomer generation, you may find it hard to believe that before video tapes and cassettes there was a technology very much like the CDs and DVDs of today.
 Laser Discs started being marketed in 1978, functioned basically like giant, double-sided compact discs and were far superior in quality and ease of use compared to VHS.
 Unfortunately, the high costs associated with laser discs meant the format was unable to achieve widespread acceptance.
 For true movie buffs though, there was no substitute and the 1933 movie King Kong is one example where the advanced format allowed fans to connect to a favorite classic in a whole new way.

 Retrospective by Roy P. Webber